TodePond/TodePondDotCom/wikiblogardenite/one/year/readme.md

 ## Definitions that don't matter

 For a very long time, I wanted to write up my [Define define](https://youtu.be/ZMklf0vUl18) video into a blog post / an essay.
-I tried and I tried, I wrote and I wrote and I rewrote my words into many— I tried many different shapes and forms and tones and lengths but I couldn't figure it out.
+I tried and I tried, I wrote and I wrote and I rewrote my words into many— I tried many different shapes and forms and moods and lengths but I couldn't figure it out.

 <br>